ChunhThanhDe/Google-Learning-Program/Google IT Support Professional Certificate/Course 1   Technical Support Fundamentals/README.md

-# 🎓🖥️ Welcome to the First Course in the Series!
+# Course 1 Welcome to the First Course in the Series! 🎓🖥️

 This course is designed to prepare you for a role as an entry-level IT Support Specialist.
 In this course, we'll delve into the exciting world of Information Technology (IT).